refinery-labs/refinery/customer-docs/refinery/docs/blocks/index.md

 * `Name`: The name of the `Queue Block`
 * `Batch Size`: The number of messages to pass into the connect `Code Blocks` as JSON-serializable input.
 This can be up to 10 total messages at a time.
 This is useful when you want to "batch" your processing to save on computation costs or to speed up processing.

-## API Endpoint
+## API Endpoint Block

-The API Endpoint node represents a single RESTful HTTP endpoint.
-Upon hitting the generated HTTP endpoint the connected Lambda nodes will be triggered with the parameters and other HTTP request metadata passed as input.
-API endpoints are useful for situations such as building a REST API on top of serverless, creating pipelines triggered by [webhooks](https://sendgrid.com/blog/whats-webhook/), and more.
-It's important to note that at a minimum an API Endpoint must be connected to a Lambda node and the Lambda node (or some Lambda node in the pipeline) must transition into an `API Response` node.
+The `API Endpoint Block` represents a single RESTful HTTP endpoint.
+Upon hitting the generated HTTP endpoint the connected `Code Blocks` will be triggered with the parameters and other HTTP request metadata passed as input. `API Endpoints Block` are useful for situations such as building a REST API on top of serverless, creating pipelines triggered by [webhooks](https://sendgrid.com/blog/whats-webhook/), and more.
+It's important to note that at a minimum an `API Endpoint Block` must be connected to a `Code Block` and the `Code Block` (or some `Code Block` in the pipeline) must transition into an `API Response` block.

 !!! warning
 	As of this time, AWS has a [hard limit](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#api-gateway-execution-service-limits-table) of 29 seconds before timing out HTTP requests made to [API Gateways](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) (which are what API Endpoints deploy as).
 This complicates using API Endpoints for RESTful APIs because of the likelyhood of the computation taking longer than 29 seconds to finish (resulting in the API Gateway timing out).